PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

   口口口 口 口口

-The size of the tensor at the bottom is (3+1+2)*640*480.Every :code:`口` represents a 640*480 picture.
+The size of the tensor at the bottom is (3+1+2)*640*480.
+Every :code:`口` represents a 640*480 picture.

 **mini-batch consisting of pictures**

-Traditionally,for a mini-batch of N pictures with fixed size, LoD-Tensor is described as:
+Traditionally, for a mini-batch of N pictures with fixed size, LoD-Tensor is described as:

 .. code-block:: text

   1 1 1 1     1
   口口口口 ... 口

-Under such circumstance, we will consider LoD-Tensor as a common tensor instead of ingoring information because of the indice of all elements are 1.
+Under such circumstance, we will consider LoD-Tensor as a common tensor instead of ignoring information because of the indices of all elements are 1.

 .. code-block:: text